Child Custody | Family

 Protecting The Child’s Best Interests In Visitation Arrangements

-When creating visitation arrangements, the child’s best interests should be paramount.
-Therefore, it is essential to consider factors such as:
+When creating visitation arrangements, the child’s best interests should be a paramount consideration.
+Determining best interests involves assessing:

 - The age and maturity of the child

 - Any medical or educational requirements that may impact their ability to travel